 Ultrasonic thickness measurements rely on passing a sound wave through the material being measured.
 Not all materials are good at transmitting sound.
 Ultrasonic thickness measurement is practical in a wide variety of materials including metals, plastics, and glass.
 Materials that are difficult include some cast materials, concrete, wood, fiberglass, and some rubber.

 4.3 Range of measurement and accuracy

-The overall measurement capability, based on wide variety of material types, is determined by the consistency/homogeneity of the material being measured.
+The overall measurement capabilities, based on the wide variety of materials, is determined by the consistency of the material being measured